btf-org/flank-docs/docs/just-write-code.md

 **Just write code.**

-To get started with Flank, write a script and push it to GitHub.
+To use Flank, write a script and push it to GitHub.
 That's it.
 It'll show up in the Flank web app, you can run it, and it'll just work.

 **Just write code.**